 Pet Air is a service for when your pet is unable to accompany you on your flight.
 If you are moving to a new state and would prefer to have your pets flown instead of driving, this is a great alternative.
-Pet Air has been in operation for over thirty years Pet Air has been shipping animals for over thirty years providing services to breeders, hobbyist, zoos, rescue organizations, individuals relocating or vacationing, and many other groups.
+Pet Air has been in operation since 1976, providing services to breeders, hobbyist, zoos, rescue organizations, individuals relocating or vacationing, and many other groups.

 Pet Air Pet Policy